The Top 10 Wedding Catering Trends We Love

 6. Opt for Family Style

 More couples are requesting that their reception meals be served family style to take the stuffiness out of a sit-down meal.
 Guests can interact casually as they pass around gorgeous dishes, which means more mingling and a better chance that everyone will have an unforgettable night.
 One thing to consider if you're opting for a family-style meal is to rethink massive centerpieces.
 You'll need more room for all of those serving dishes, so let the food and beautiful plates star as your décor.
 Not convinced?
 Picture heaping platters of bright-red steamed lobster, flank steak rolled with portobello mushrooms, and Emmentaler cheese nestled in magenta and white Swiss chard, along with a colorful dish of vegetable risotto.

 7. Get Global Goods

-In food, as in life, it's all in the details.
-Those small yet game-changing details tend to be in the ingredients lots of caterers are using to give dishes that extra-special flair.
-Black lava sea salt or wasabi salt, Middle Eastern herbs and tahini sauces are being used in dishes to add a zing and richness to the flavor.
+In food, it's all in the details.
+Those small yet game-changing specifics tend to be in the ingredients lots of caterers are using to give dishes that extra-special flair.
+Black lava sea or wasabi salt, Middle Eastern herbs and tahini sauces are being used in dishes to add a zing and richness to the flavor.
 And although you may not quite be able to put your finger on the specific ingredient, one thing you'll recognize is how happy your taste buds are—that's what will get people talking about your wedding.
 Even if your guests won't remember what flowers were in your bouquet, they'll definitely remember the exceptional food.